 - regularly taking more than the prescribed dose

 - using a prescription medication that belongs to family or friends

 - overdosing on prescribed medication

 Prescription drug addiction is sometimes hard to recognize.
 It is not always a cognitive choice to cross the line between prescribed medicine and fueling an addiction.
 Substance use disorder is not nearly as black and white as we think and is generally (and rightly) treated as a disorder.
 However, that should not enable us to continue using, instead, it should motivate us to receive prescription drug detox.

 The reason we need detox is that with prescription drugs, it is a very serious illness that is somewhat unique from other cases.
 With prescription drug detox, you would be able to cut the drug off at its source before it spirals into a more harmful addiction.
 In many cases, people transition from prescription opiates to heroin simply out of desperation.
 They have prescribed painkillers, become dependent, then they get cut off and have nowhere to turn.
 However, it is not too late.
 You would be able to detox from this harmful substance now, rather than later.
 This is also important because prescription drug detox affects future surgeries in which you are prescribed the same drug.
 The less lengthy the addiction, the less likely it is to relapse in those cases.

 Furthermore, if we do not receive a medical prescription drug detox; we could put ourselves or others in harm’s way.
 Depending upon the severity of the addiction, the effects of withdrawal become more and more serious.
 In fact, should we choose to attempt to go cold turkey without medical supervision, we could potentially be risking fatal consequences.
 However, here at the Discovery Institute, our prescription drug detox is specially focused to suit your needs.
-We have medical staff available at all times to care for you and treat you, and even prescribe medication in extreme circumstances.
+We have medical staff available at all times to care for you and treat you regardless of your personal situation.